i-am-space/CellVerse/README.md

 ## Overview

-GRAPH-MD is an intelligent, explainable, graph-based system that predicts the **risk and adverse outcomes of multi-drug combinations** in complex diseases, starting with **Multiple Myeloma**.
+MediMatch is an intelligent, explainable, graph-based system that predicts the **risk and adverse outcomes of multi-drug combinations** in complex diseases, starting with **Multiple Myeloma**.
 By combining **Neo4j-powered knowledge graphs**, **GNN-based embedding models**, and **ML classifiers**, this project transforms drug safety from static, rule-based checklists into a dynamic, predictive decision support engine.

 ---